 - ^ Sanjeev Miglani (2008-08-14).
 “The case of Pakistani neuroscientist Aafia Siddiqui”.
 Reuters. http://blogs.reuters.com/pakistan/2008/08/14/the-case-of-pakistani-neuroscientist-aafia-siddiqui/.
 Retrieved 2008-08-15. mirror

 - ^ “Release her children at least”.
 The International News.
 2008-08-07. http://www.thenews.com.pk/daily_detail.asp?id=128570.
 Retrieved 2008-08-07.
 “I don’t know if Dr Siddiqui has done anything illegal or not but the way she has been picked and handed over to US authorities along with three innocent children is a violation of basic human rights and human dignity.
-What happened to moral values, respect for law and human rights?
-If she has done something wrong, she should have been held accountable in the court of law and punished.
+What happened to moral values, respect for the law and human rights?
+If she has done something wrong, she should have been held accountable in a court of law and punished.
 But why detain her illegally, along with three children, without any charge whatsoever for five years?” mirror

 - ^ “Let this mom go!”.
 Daily Mail.
 2008-08-09. http://dailymailnews.com/200808/08/dmeditorialpage.html.
 Retrieved 2008-08-04. mirror